chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    } PaddedServerNameList;

    struct {
-       uint8 nonce[16];
        PaddedServerNameList realSNI;
    } ClientESNIInner;
 ~~~~

-nonce
-: A random 16-octet value to be echoed by the server in the
-"encrypted_server_name" extension.

 dns_name
 : The true SNI DNS name, that is, the HostName value that would have been sent in the